MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 - Learn python programming language and use it in solving various challenges
 - Learn how to debug and fix errors in code
 - Understand behavior, strategy and implementation
+- Learn how to write clean and readable code